Aired March 17, 1979

 On Weekend Update, Father Guido Sarducci (Don Novello) delivers a commentary on the holiday.
 He says that St. Patrick was a good, but not great saint.
 Sarducci also wonders why Patrick gets more attention and why there are no parades celebrating St. Joseph's Day.

 Next up is a party hosted by Superman (Murray) and Lois Lane (with Kidder reprising her film role).
 Other superheroes attend the party, including Flash (Dan Aykroyd), Ant-Man (Garret Morris) Lois asks the Hulk (Belushi) if he was Grand Marshall of the St. Patrick's Day parade.
 Hulk tells her it was "the Green Lantern's turn this year.
 We rotate."

-The musical guests on this show were the Chieftains, who have done as much as anyone to introduce traditional Irish music to new audiences.
+The musical guests on this show were the Chieftains, who helped popularize traditional Irish music all over the world.
 They perform "If I Had Maggie in the Woods" and "Morning Dew".

 J.A.
 Morris says:

-A great episode of the classic era of SNL.
+This is a great episode from the classic era of SNL.
 Sometimes the best hosts are the ones who are game for anything and don't try to hog the spotlight.
 Kidder is one of those hosts.

 The Superman sketch was the highlight of the show for me (and not just because I'm a comic book enthusiast!).
 It's great to see Kidder poke fun at her then-recent portrayal of Lois Lane, and Belushi's performance as the Hulk is one of his best moments on SNL.

-The Cheiftains' numbers are perfect for the occasion, they perform in front of a "Irish farm" set with a fog machine!
+The Cheiftains' numbers are perfect for the occasion, they perform in front of a "Irish farm" set that includes a fog machine!